Building Graphs

 Args:

-• add_shapes: If true, adds an "_output_shapes" list attr to each node with the inferred shapes of each of its outputs.
+from_version: Optional.
+If this is set, returns aGraphDefcontaining only the nodes that were added to this graph since itsversionproperty had the given value.add_shapes: If true, adds an "_output_shapes" list attr to each node with the inferred shapes of each of its outputs.

 Returns:

-A GraphDef protocol buffer.
+A GraphDef

 Raises:

-• ValueError: If the graph_def would be too large.
+ValueError: If thegraph_defwould be too large.

 tf.Graph.finalize()